andizq/discminer/discminer/pca/README.md

 `--plot-group eigenimage`, or `--plot-group angularmode` to write only one figure.

+Pass `--plot-excursions` to additionally write `_eigenimage_excursions.png`.
+This optional grid shows the analyzed eigenimages with solid red positive contours, dashed blue negative contours, and a thin black boundary around the combined absolute excursion set.
+Rows correspond to input artifacts and columns to the selected PCA components.
+The contours use the same threshold set by `--excursion-percentile` as the compactness calculation and are not included by `--plot-group all`.

 By default PC 0 is omitted from the cumulative-variance curve without renormalizing the remaining variance.
 Pass `--include-pc0-cumulative` to restore the conventional cumulative curve.
 The right-hand panels divide the